-Bank of New Zealand (BNZ) is regulated by the Reserve Bank of New Zealand (RBNZ).
+Bank of New Zealand (BNZ), NAB's main operating subsidiary in New Zealand, is regulated by the Reserve Bank of New Zealand (RBNZ).
 Credit risk exposures consolidated in the NAB Group position are calculated under RBNZ requirements.

 Clydesdale Bank PLC (Clydesdale), NAB's main operating subsidiary in the United Kingdom, is regulated by the Prudential Regulation Authority (PRA).
 Clydesdale has been accredited to apply the standardised approach to operational and credit risk management in accordance with the regulatory requirements.
 Credit risk exposures and operational risk RWA consolidated in this report are calculated under APRA requirements.